RascalSoftware/RAT/docs/source/chapter2.rst

     problem.addBulkOut({'SLD ACMW', -1e-6, 0.0, 1e-6, true});

 Now we need to add the data.
-We read in the two files into matlab, and put the data into the data block with appropriate names:
+We read in the two files into MATLAB, and put the data into the data block with appropriate names:

 .. code:: MATLAB